What do we know and what are we discovering about the form and function of the human brain? Find out with this free online course

-This information is helping neuroscientists across the globe to understand how the brain is able to do everything from stopping you falling off your bike, to making you feel sad that your football team lost their game to helping you learn how your brain works!
+This information is helping neuroscientists across the globe understand the brain - and how it is able to do everything from stopping you falling off your bike, to making you feel sad that your football team lost their game, to helping you learn how your brain works.

 Like all specialist areas, the field of neuroscience has its own terminology, and often a single word or short phrase can carry a whole paragraph’s meaning.
 This course is designed to introduce you to this specialist lexicon and the key biological processes underpinning brain function.